 Altitude sickness often known as acute mountain sickness (A.M.S.) in general may occur when people ascend too quickly normally in altitudes of over 3000 m.
 We ensure minimal risk by building in rest days into our trekking itineraries.
-Most people will feel some affect of altitude, shortness of breath and possibly light headed, this is fairly common.
+Most people will feel some effect of altitude, shortness of breath and possibly light-headed, this is fairly common.
 Acute mountain sickness is very different and normally involves a severe headache, sickness and loss of awareness.
 In almost every potential case there are enough warning signs to take appropriate action.
 Basically, there are three stages of altitude sickness and symptoms.

 Normal AMS Symptoms

 Following are the normal altitude symptoms that you should expect but not worry about.
 Every trekker will experience some or all of these, no matter how slowly they ascend.

 Periods of sleeplessness